I LOVE Uganda.

 Another one of my best wildlife encounters and favourite tourist attractions in Uganda is visiting the white rhinos at the Ziwa Rhino Sanctuary, near to Murchison Falls National Park.

-We stay at the sanctuary on the Rock My Uganda, Rwanda & DRC Adventure (ps. we are now taking bookings for September 2020 and July 2021).
+We stay at the sanctuary on the Rock My Uganda, Rwanda & DRC Adventure.

 Last time I was there, we were sat in the bar having a well-earned afternoon beer when, 3 white rhino sauntered past, without a care in the world (check out the pic in my Pinterest pins).